For media enquiries, please connect via email@example.com.

 From March to May 2017, SG Wong was the inaugural Featured Writer of Capital City Press, an initiative of the Edmonton Public Library to connect area readers with their local writing community.

 Find out more: sign up to the Readers Group below or visit the EPL/Capital City Press site now.

 SG Wong holds a B.A.
 (Honours) in English Literature from the University of Alberta.
 She speaks four languages—at varying degrees of proficiency—and usually only curses in one of them.
 She is a member of the Writers’ Guild of Alberta and Sisters in Crime (National).
 She is currently Past President of the Sisters in Crime—Canada West chapter.

 From 2012-2016, SG Wong was Vice President of the Get Publishing Communications Society.
 From 2014-2015, she served as Conference Co-Chair and Programming Chair for the Words in 3D 2015: Intersections literary conference, held in May 2015.
 She was Head Writer for the environmental social enterprise, Verdigo, 2012-2017.

-SG Wong has been a moderator and/or panelist and a public speaker at such diverse events as the Calgary Comics and Entertainment Expo, the Edmonton Comics and Entertainment Expo, the PureSpec Science Fiction Festival, the When Words Collide readers festival, the Bloody Words XIII mystery convention, the Words in 3D 2015 literary conference, Word on the Square, and Noir at the Bar (in Edmonton, Calgary, and Vancouver).
-She has also presented workshops for the Edmonton Public School Board (Hillcrest Junior High), LitFest, the Edmonton Public Library, and ChiSeries Winnipeg.
+SG Wong has been a public speaker at such diverse events as the Calgary Comics and Entertainment Expo, the Edmonton Comics and Entertainment Expo, the PureSpec Science Fiction Festival, the When Words Collide readers festival, the Bloody Words XIII mystery convention, the Words in 3D 2015 literary conference, Word on the Square, Noir at the Bar (in Edmonton, Calgary, and Vancouver), and Bouchercon 2017.
+She has also presented workshops for the Edmonton Public School Board, LitFest, the Edmonton Public Library, and ChiSeries Winnipeg.

 SG Wong’s debut novel, DIE ON YOUR FEET, was originally published in 2013 as an ebook, by Carina Press.
 It was a finalist for a 2014 Arthur Ellis Award for Excellence in Canadian Crime Writing for Best Crime First Novel.